Vaahtopahvi/memory-game/README.md

    - The data includes each Pokémon's ID, name, and image URL / sprite

 2. **Loading state**
     - While the data is being fetched, a loading message is displayed.
 Once it's fetched, the loading message     is replaced with game grid.
-PHEW!

 3. **Use state**
     - I used React's `useState` hook to manage various states in this project.
 I learned that you can use `useState` to re-render page without updating the whole page itself.
 You can also set an initial value to `useState` like `true` for loops